-- Healthcare management: Offers courses that, in combination with the MPA core curriculum, meet the accreditation standards of the Association of University Programs in Health Administration, students investigate a range of topics from Managing the Continuum of Care and Global Health Issues to Comparative Health Systems and Health Finance and Control Systems.
+- Healthcare management: Investigates a range of topics, in addition to MPA core curriculum, from meet the accreditation standards of the Association of University Programs in Health Administration, students investigate a range of topics from Managing the Continuum of Care and Global Health Issues to Comparative Health Systems and Health Finance and Control Systems.

-- Public management: Offers choosing this specialization take a broad range of management studies from Employee Relations and Delivery of Public Services to Organizational Performance Assessment.
+- Public management: Offers a broad range of management studies from Employee Relations and Delivery of Public Services to Organizational Performance Assessment.

 - Public policy: Emphasizes project-based learning to assess problems and devise solutions for leaders called on to analyze, evaluate and devise policy for others to implement.